HrBingR/BookHaven/README.md

 For the detailed per-version changelog see [CHANGELOG](CHANGELOG.md)

 - v1.0.x - v1.3.5
-  - Initial Release
+  - Initial Release.
-  - Added OIDC support
+  - Added OIDC support.
   - Added support for optionally writing metadata to the ePub file, instead of just to the database.
   - Added OPDS support.
-  - Updated scan logic - library will now be automatically scanned on start
+  - Updated scan logic - library will now be automatically scanned on start.
-  - Implemented locking for the scan process to ensure only one scan runs at a time
+  - Implemented locking for the scan process to ensure only one scan runs at a time.
-  - Other minor improvements
+  - Other minor improvements.
-  - Various bug fixes
+  - Various bug fixes.
 - v1.4.0 - v1.5.2
-  - Added Upload functionality - check .env.example on how to enable and use
+  - Added Upload functionality - check .env.example on how to enable and use.
-  - Added basic role-based access (RBAC)
+  - Added basic role-based access (RBAC).
-  - Other minor improvements
+  - Other minor improvements.
-  - Various bug fixes
+  - Various bug fixes.
 - v.1.6.0
   - Added requests feature for users to request for new books to be added to the site.
 - v.1.7.0